pradeepkumargl/docs-csm/background/ncn.md

 | :------: | :------------: |
 | All | `exists` |

+This parameter ensures that if the initramFS were to fail that a shell be created for an administrator to investigate and/or proide triage information.

 ##### `xname`

 | NCN Type | Default Value(s) |
 | :------: | :------------: |
 | All | <varies>

+This value sets the `xname` for the node, detailing the geolocation of the node.

 ### Packages